zindzigriffin/agency-circuit-evaluator/README.md

 Does the AI only understand the technical words being typed or can it mathematically detect the underlying psychological state of the user?

 ## The Experiment An AB Comparison
-To ensure the results were accurate I conducted an AB test comparing two different mathematical brains:
+To ensure the results are robust I plan to conduct an AB test comparing two different mathematical brains:

-Model A Google Gemini Embedding 001
+Model A Google Gemini Embedding 001 (Currently Analyzed)

-Model B NVIDIA NeMo
+Model B NVIDIA NeMo (Planned Comparison)

-I intentionally excluded models like Claude due to high API costs.
-Cost accessibility is a major factor in AI safety research.
-By prioritizing the free open source NVIDIA Nemo model alongside Gemini I want to highlight why researchers and the public need accessible tools.
-If AI systems are going to be used to evaluate human behavior or manage workflows I need open source transparency to audit how they make those judgments.
+I am currently adding the NVIDIA NeMo analysis to provide a comparative baseline against the Gemini results.
+I intentionally excluded models like Claude due to high API costs because cost accessibility is a major factor in AI safety research.
+By prioritizing the free open source NVIDIA NeMo model alongside Gemini I want to highlight why researchers and the public need accessible tools.
+If AI systems are going to be used to evaluate human behavior or manage workflows we need open source transparency to audit how they make those judgments.

 ## Methodology
 I developed 15 pairs of status updates where the technical work task is identical for example updating the project database.